Everybody can be great, because everybody can serve.

 Types of Part 15 Intentional Radiators

-Commons Property Regime:
+Commons Property Regime

 Part 15 spectrum is "unlicensed."
 Anyone can transmit and operate in this spectrum with appropriate certified devices as long as they comply with the conditions of operations.
 "Persons operating intentional or unintentional radiators shall not be deemed to have any vested or recognizable right to continued use of any given frequency..."
 They cannot cause harmful interference to others and they must accept interference.
 Operators in Part 15 spectrum obtain no superior rights; while anyone may use the spectrum, no one may exclude others from using the spectrum.

 In terms of property rights, this spectrum is a "commons."
 All have access to the resource - no one can exclude others from the resource - and the use of the resource is potentially rivalrous (the use of the resource by one detracts from the use of the resource by others, leading to a potential "tragedy of the commons").
-[Faulhaber p 204 ("Part 15 spectrum has property rights akin to that of a commons: an asset availabe for the use of all, with common restrictions governing use restrictions for all" p 208 "'building fences' of property rights violates the commons principle.")]
+[Faulhaber p 204 ("Part 15 spectrum has property rights akin to that of a commons: an asset available for the use of all, with common restrictions governing use restrictions for all" p 208 "'building fences' of property rights violates the commons principle.")]
 [Sicker p 3 ("Unlicensed wireless commons seems to fit more closely the model of a common resource pool, since additional users cannot be precluded from turning on their radios, but as users are added, the ability to communicate diminishes with increasing mutual interference.")]
 [Benkler 1998 p 7 ("This UNII Band, as it is called, creates a legal space for the first broadband infrastructure commons.")]

 The FCC itself did not refer to this spectrum as a "commons."
-Its justification for the creation of the UNII bands as unlicensed rested primarily on the fact that these would be very short ranged services and "like other existing unlicensed devices, we believe that trying to license UNII devices individually would be administratively difficult if not impossible for both the Commission and the consujmer and would greatly delay the implementation and use of this band by UNII devices."
+Its justification for the creation of the UNII bands as unlicensed rested primarily on the fact that these would be very short ranged services and "like other existing unlicensed devices, we believe that trying to license UNII devices individually would be administratively difficult if not impossible for both the Commission and the consumer and would greatly delay the implementation and use of this band by UNII devices."
 Therefore UNII is "more amenable to an unlicensed structure."
 UNII Order 1997 para 87.

 License regimes had been put into place for the purpose of avoiding interference.
-[Faulhaber] Now the policy objective of avoiding interference would be achieved through (a) low powered short range transmitters and (b) the creation of a radio ettiquette such that radios would technologically avoid interference.
+[Faulhaber] Now the policy objective of avoiding interference would be achieved through (a) low powered short range transmitters and (b) the creation of a radio etiquette such that radios would technologically avoid interference.

 The reality of the "tragedy of the commons" in Part 15 spectrum has been questionable.
 [Sicker] The classic tragedy of the commons is a common grassland where cattle graze.
 As all farmers have an incentive to utilize this resource to the fullest possible extent, and no farmers have an incentive to either conserve or replenish the grass in the grassland, the common land will be over grazed, the grass will be depleted, and no grass will be left for others.
 The distinction, however, between grassland and Part 15 spectrum is that with grassland, if the grass is depleted in one moment, it takes several months to grow back.
 With spectrum, if the bandwidth unavailable in one moment, it can be fully available in the next, fully "replenished."